williamstome/williamstome.github.io.raw/_posts/2016-02-05-re-designing-an-introductory-ai-course-analysis.md

 between my other lectures, whose dates were set in stone to accommodate my conference travels.
 It was a whirlwind.

+## Conclusions... ##

-It was certainly a learning experience.
-If it weren't for the fact that I was scheduled to teach very specific sessions of the class, the schedule would certainly have been saner; Presumably *much* saner when I end up teaching the course by myself at some other university, on my schedule alone.
+My first time teaching was certainly a learning experience.
+If it weren't for the fact that I was scheduled to teach very specific sessions of the class, the schedule would certainly have been saner;
+presumably it will be *much* saner when I end up teaching the course by myself at some other university, on my schedule alone.

+Schedule notwithstanding, however, the semester was incredibly rewarding.
+I had an absolute blast, and my students seemed to enjoy it too.
+I ended up getting an average rating of 4.63 out of 5.0 on my teaching evaluations, whatever that means, and one student wrote the following, which made me pretty proud:

+“I have never
+had someone put such a visible effort into each lecture and I really appreciated seeing all the time and hard work Tom put into making sure we had the best learning experience possible."

+Of course, my students were *significantly* less positive about some of the homework assignments I designed.
+But that's a story for another blog post...